scifir/scifir-units/README.md

 | RYDBERG_CONSTANT | $$1.0973731568539×10^7 \  1/m$$ | Relates the electromagnetic spectra of an atom.
 | FARADAY_CONSTANT | $$9.64853321233100184×10^4 \  C/mol$$ | It's the electric charge of one mole of elementary carriers.

+### Preferences of use

+- Always use the dimensions of the SI system over the imperial system, or any other system.
+Use always the system of units in use of your team, or on the board, with first preference, if there's a system selected.
+- Always **prefer to use the string literals** when instantiating any scalar_unit or other class that uses it.
+Use the other constructors only if they are strictly needed.
+- Prefer the **light year** over **parsec** and **astronomical units**.
+Use astronomical units only for distances of the same solar system.
+- Use **degree** over radian, because it's more easy to understand by humans.
+Use radian when the value in radians is the direct result of some equation, as usually happens.
+- The dimension degree and radian should be avoided in preference of the **angle class**.
+- Use **kelvin** over celsius, because it's the current standard in science.
+- Use the **litre** for volumes of liquids over cubic metres.
+- Use pixel inside any digital space that needs it.
+You can convert to some amount of length, or another different amount of length, in different applications, as needed.
+The conversion of pixel to length varies depending on the reasoning behind each different use of pixel.
+- The dimension **pixel** should always be avoided, in preference of the class pixel instead.
+Use this dimension only when it's strictly needed to have a scalar_unit, and then the class pixel can't be used.
+- The dimension **money** is intended to be converted later to some concrete currency, with other libraries and data sources.

 ### Folder structure

 - **.github/:** Contains configuration files related to the GitHub of scifir-units.